 The delivery driver must follow the procedure for loading the silo.
 This includes:

-- Having the appropriate person unlock the correct silo. - Using the correct loading pressure as identified on each silo. - Monitoring the fill process to ensure issues are identified quickly. - Follow silo fill verification and lock up process. - Cleaning up any resin spill.
+- Having the appropriate person unlock the correct silo. - Using the correct loading pressure as identified on each silo. • - Monitoring the fill process to ensure issues are identified quickly. • - Follow silo fill verification and lock up process.